 We’ve heard that Facebook is no longer as hip as it used to be, but it still remains the most popular social media platform out there.
 With roughly 2.8 million users, Facebook lets you reach a wide audience.
 Facebook ads are also an important consideration.
 These ads help you reach your target audience, bring in more customers, and keep former customers engaged.
 Since users can message your business and leave reviews, it also provides ample opportunity for interaction with your audience.
 Keep abreast of communications via Facebook (taking careful care to address negative feedback) to make your audience feel seen.
 You can even create a Facebook group for fans of your business or make events for, say, a new product release or a fundraising event.
 Facebook is good for almost any business.
 If you are not sure what social media platform to start with, it’s fair to assume Facebook is the way to go.
 It isn’t the most targeted platform, but it does offer a wide reach.

 While Instagram and Facebook are connected, Instagram is the younger, somewhat cooler sibling.
 Of course, on Instagram, visuals are king.
 And this doesn’t just mean pictures; video content is hugely popular right now.
 Two downsides of Instagram are that you can’t create and share events the way you can with Facebook and external links can only live in your business’ bio.
 However, Instagram is great for any business that has a visual presence, such as beauty, fashion, or art companies.
-Post both regular content and to your business’ story regularly, and remember to work those hashtags in order to expand your audience.
+Post both regular content and to your business’ story or reels regularly, and remember to work those hashtags in order to expand your audience.
 And thanks to Instagram’s “Checkout” feature, it’s easy to optimize for ecommerce companies.

 Twitter’s defining characteristic is its character limits (currently a max of 280 characters), resulting in short, snappy shares.
 It is also a great place to lean into hashtags.
 One thing to keep in mind with Twitter is that there is always A LOT happening there.
 After all, an average of 6,000 tweets go out every second.
 That means there is a lot of noise to cut through, and you will need a diligent posting schedule.
 At the same time, Twitter is very helpful when you want to interact directly with customers and increase brand awareness, and it gives ample opportunity to share a clear brand voice.